Bottle-M/PotatoPeeler/README.md

 ## 3. Installation

-1. Ensure you have the corresponding version of the JRE (Java Runtime Environment).
+1. You should have already installed the corresponding version of JRE (Java Runtime Environment).
+For details, refer to [this document](https://minecraft.wiki/w/Server/Requirements#Server_requirements).
-2. Download the `PotatoPeeler*.jar` from the [Releases](https://github.com/Bottle-M/PotatoPeeler/releases/latest) page, and place it in wherever you want(e.g. The root directory of your Minecraft server).
+2. Download the `PotatoPeeler*.jar` from [Releases](https://github.com/Bottle-M/PotatoPeeler/releases/latest) according to your Java version, and place it in a suitable location (such as the root directory of your Minecraft Server).

 ## 4. Usage